yeyan1996/practical-javascript/README.md

-# 28 JavaScript Skills a Qualified Intermediate Front-End Engineer Needs to Master
+# 28 JavaScript Skills that a Front-End Engineer Needs to Master

 English | [中文](README-zh_CN.md)